Every kitchen has a bottle of vinegar.

 27. Clean computer peripherals

-Simple white vinegar mixed with equal part water can be used to safely clean your gadgets.
+White vinegar mixed with equal part water can clean your gadgets safely.

 Life Hacker recommends cleaning your LCD screen by applying the solution gently with a microfiber cloth.